samiradiebire/samiradiebire.github.io/resources.md

 title: Resources
 ---

-# Books, Articles & more
+# Books, Articles, & More

 Here, you can find various lists of some of my must-read books and articles on topics that fascinate me and have helped me navigate spaces.